University of Würzburg

 The Julius Maximilian University of Würzburg (also referred to as the University of Würzburg, in German Julius-Maximilians-Universität Würzburg) is a public research university in Würzburg, Germany.
-The University of Würzburg is one of the oldest institutions of higher learning in Germany, having been founded in 1402.
+Founded in 1402, it is one of the oldest institutions of higher learning in Germany.
 The university initially had a brief run and was closed in 1415.
 It was reopened in 1582 on the initiative of Julius Echter von Mespelbrunn.
 Today, the university is named for Julius Echter von Mespelbrunn and Maximilian Joseph.

 The University of Würzburg is part of the U15 group of research-intensive German universities.
 The university is also a member of the Coimbra Group.

-Number of students

 In the winter semester 2022/2023, 26,787 students were enrolled, of which 16,351 were women and 3,250 were first semester university students.
+The University is associated with 14 Nobel laureates.

 Name

 Its official name is Julius-Maximilians-Universität Würzburg (or "Julius-Maximilian University of Würzburg") but it is commonly referred to as the University of Würzburg.
 This name is taken from Julius Echter von Mespelbrunn, Prince-Bishop of Würzburg, who reestablished the university in 1582, and Prince Elector Maximilian Joseph, the prince under whom secularization occurred at the start of the 19th century.
 The university's central administration, foreign student office, and several research institutes are located within the area of the old town, while the new liberal arts campus, with its modern library, overlooks the city from the east.
 The university today enrolls approximately 29,000 students, out of which more than 1,000 come from other countries.